smart-on-fhir/health-cards/docs/index.md

 ### via “Deep Link”

-So a user can import one or more SMART Health Cards to their Health Wallet with one tap or click, issuers can create app specific “deep links”.
-These are available on most modern operating systems and will open link clicks in a native app if it's installed on the computer or smartphone.
+For a user to import one or more SMART Health Cards to their Health Wallet with one tap or click, issuers can display app specific “deep links”.
+These are available on most modern operating systems and will open link clicks in a native app if the respective app is installed on the computer or smartphone.

-Even though apps can define their own deep link syntax, for consistency we recommend Health Wallets support the following format:
+Apps can define their own deep link syntax.
+However, for consistency, we recommend Health Wallets support the following format:

 ```
 https://<<associated domain>><<'/'optional path>>/SMARTHealthCard/#(<<Verifiable Credential as JWS>><<','0+ more JWS>>)
 ```

-A hypothetical deep link into an app registered for `example.com` with two SMART Health Cards would look like this (actual JWS payload shortened for readability):
+A hypothetical deep link into an app registered for `example.com` with two SMART Health Cards would look something like this (actual JWS payload shortened for readability):

 ```text
 https://app.example.com/i/SMARTHealthCard/#(eyJhbGc.dVPBbtswDP.Xo3dhlA,eyJhbGc.xVVNc9MwEP.B3KT7OD)
 ```

-The Health Wallet can now parse the one or more JWT and present an import option to the user.
+The Health Wallet app can now parse the JWS and present them for import to the user.

 #### Discovery of FHIR Support